Emotional and physical responses

-Fear and anxiety are common emotions.
-It is normal to worry, more than usual, about risks around us, and the chances of death.
 It is common to be scared to go out.
-It is common to suffer feelings of panic, anxiety and confusion if in a busy or noisy environment, for example around traffic or people.
-It is common to feel jumpy and nervous in such situations.
+It is common to suffer feelings of panic, anxiety and confusion if in a busy environment such as around roads or in a shopping centre or train station.
+You may feel jumpy and nervous in such situations.

 Frightening thoughts, dreams or flashbacks

 Suddenly bereaved people are often scared they will forget things about the person who has died.
-They are scared they will forget their voice, things they said, or their smell.
+They are scared they will forget their voice, things they said, or how they smelt.

 I feel angry

-Digestive problems may occur, such as diarrhoea, or struggling to eat well or often enough.
+Digestive problems may occur, such as diarrhoea, or you may struggle to eat well or often enough.
 Muscles may tense up.
-This may cause localised pains, such as headaches, stomach pains and backache.
+This may cause localised pains, such as headaches, chest pain, stomach pains and backache, or a sense of heaviness or weakness.
 Women may find they suffer extra pain during menstruation, or menstruate at unusual times.

-Some people have difficulty speaking.
-Stuttering and jumbling words is common.
+You may have difficulty speaking.
+Stuttering and jumbling your words is common.

 Lost and different futures